-As soon as we arrived in Wanaka, New Zealand and saw the lines coil around Cinema Paradiso, we knew we had arrived in our moment.
+As soon as we arrived in Wanaka, New Zealand, and saw the lines coil around Cinema Paradiso, we knew we had arrived at our moment.
 From the welcoming front door to the quirky decor, everything drew us in.

 As Martin Scorsese says, “Cinema is a matter of what’s in the frame and what’s out.”
 We saw an unforgettable movie, in an extraordinary theater, in a timeless town.
 Even though we were so very far from home, the experience grounded us in those childhood movie-going moments when we believed anything was possible.
 We watched our kids look up at the big screen and vowed to go to the movies more often even though they can so easily be accessed at home.
 Why?
 Because is it purely majestical … For the definition of majestical, you will have to see Hunt for the Wilderpeople.